Grevillea caleyi: Conservation status

 Caley's grevillea is listed as critically endangered on the IUCN Red List of Threatened Species, as well as under the Australian Government's Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government's Biodiversity Conservation Act 2016.

 One of the greatest threats to this species is habitat loss through residential and commercial development.
 Approximately 85% of this species' suitable habitat has been cleared, with much of it occurring in the 20th century.
 Additional clearing for the widening of Mona Vale Road is resulting in further loss of habitat and is likely to result in the loss of more G. caleyi plants.
-The current population is severely fragmented and its population and quality of its habitat is are in continuous decline, with current population estimates suggesting the number of mature individual plants may be as low as 500-1000.
-An assessment published by the IUCN in 2020 estimated the current extent of occurrence (EOO) of this species to be 37 km^{2} and the area of occupancy at 8 km^{2}.
+The current population is severely fragmented and its population and quality of its habitat is are in continuous decline, with current population estimates suggesting the number of mature individual plants may be as low as 500–1000.
+An assessment published by the IUCN in 2020 estimated the current extent of occurrence (EOO) of this species to be 37 km2 and the area of occupancy at 8 km2.

+A worker from the Mount Annan Botanical Garden places a bag over the follicle or seed pod of a Grevillea caleyi to collect the seed inside.

 It became locally extinct in one area in 2011 and a quantitive analysis by the Threatened Species Scientific Committee suggests the likelihood of another local extinction is greater than 50% in the next three generations due to habitat loss in one particular area.

 Inappropriate fire regimes are another significant threat to the species.
-Fire is believed to play an important role in the recruitment process, as mature plants are uncommon in sites which have remained unburned for 15-20 years and seedlings sprout prolifically following bushfire events.
-Since individual plants take 2-5 years to reach maturity and 8-12 years are required to produce a sufficient number of seeds to regenerate a population after fire events, too frequent or too infrequent wildfires pose a major threat.
+Fire is believed to play an important role in the recruitment process, as mature plants are uncommon in sites which have remained unburned for 15–20 years and seedlings sprout prolifically following bushfire events.
+Since individual plants take 2–5 years to reach maturity and 8–12 years are required to produce a sufficient number of seeds to regenerate a population after fire events, too frequent or too infrequent wildfires pose a major threat.
 Fires that occur too frequently would prevent plants from reaching maturity and producing a sufficient seedbank.
 Many populations are at risk of being heavily impacted or lost through too frequent fires.

 Other significant, known threats to this species include weed invasion, particularly by Lantana (Lantana camara), Privet (Ligustrum sp.), Crofton weed (Ageratina adenophora) Blackberry (Rubus anglocandicans), Pampas Grass (Cortaderia selloana), Cotoneaster sp. and Acacia saligna, pathogens such as Phytophthora cinnamomi, habitat disturbance through recreational activities (eg. bike trails, horse riding) and illegal rubbish dumping.